-When you have a credit card, you typically pay the bank (or cause someone to pay the bank) for the use of that card.
-So, we think you really should be getting some value out of that relationship, and the best way to maximize that value is to have a couple of cards from different networks and with different rewards structures.
+When you have a credit card, you typically pay the bank for the use of that card.
+So, it makes sense that you really should be getting the most value out of that relationship.
+One of the best ways to maximize that value is to have a couple of cards from different networks, with different rewards structures.

 It’s also a good idea to choose cards with different rewards structures.
-You might have one card that accrues cash back points on all your daily purchases and another where you can rack up airline miles when you fly, book hotels or dine out.
-Choose cards that match your lifestyle so you’re more likely to use the rewards you reap.
+You might have one card that accrues cash-back points on all your daily purchases and another where you can rack up airline miles when you fly, book hotels or dine out.
+When applying for a new credit card, choose cards that match your lifestyle, so you’re more likely to use the rewards you reap.